imperva/domain-directory-controller/README.md

 ##### Connection Timeout
 DDC enables setting a default timeout to DDC's queries.
 The default timeout value is set to 5000 seconds, in order to change this behaviour set the following flag connection.timeout=5000 to a different timeout value.

+# Getting Help
+If you have questions about the library, please be sure to check out the API documentation.
+If you still have questions, reach out me via mail gabi.beyo@imperva.com.

+##### Reporting Bugs
+Please open a Git Issue and include as much information as possible.
+If possible, provide sample code that illustrates the problem you're seeing.
+If you're seeing a bug only on a specific repository, please provide a link to it if possible.

+Please do not open a Git Issue for help, leave it only for bug reports.